 Eating Behaviors & Preoccupations

 Particular eating behaviors occupy much of your life and days.
-Although they aren’t the real problem (what’s going on psychologically is), you’re consumed with the process of eating or not eating or feeling you’ve eaten too much.
+Although they aren’t the real problem (what’s going on psychologically is), the behaviors are ways that eating disorders affect your life too.
+You’re consumed with the process of eating or not eating or feeling you’ve eaten too much.
 It’s a terrible trap.

 The Trap Of How You Eat

 You’re caught in it.
 Whether it’s anorexia, bulimia, or binge eating, your life revolves around your preoccupation with food.
 Not food per se.
 But, with how you’re eating, what you’re eating, how much you can or can’t have.
 And it affects your life every hour of every day.

 These behaviors have definite psychological roots and we’ll discuss those in a bit.
 But, the eating rituals themselves take on an important role in your everyday life.
 If you have anorexia, you must stick to very rigid rules.
 Starvation is what you strive for, even if you aren’t aware of it.
 You want to feel empty.
 To look in the mirror and see “skinny.”

 And, you can never see “skinny” enough.
 You eat as little as possible.
 Maybe even count calories.
 If you struggle with bulimia or binge eating, you certainly feel hunger.
 Sometimes you can’t get enough.
 You binge and then you panic.
 If you’re bulimic, the feeling of fullness both frightens and disgusts you.
 Then you have to get rid of it.

 These behaviors can fill up much of your day, making it difficult to get anything else done.
 If you’re starving, you can’t think well.
 If you’re binging, you’re shopping for all the food you want to eat.
 Finding a secret place to eat and, then, if necessary, to purge.